 The welcome certainty of faith

 This appeal to a God-given ‘higher’ cognitive faculty is found (in the early 12th Century) in al-Ghazâlî’s Deliverance from Error, where it provides the key to the ‘Sufi’ resolution of his religious crisis and his sceptical doubts about the deliverances of sense perception and unassisted human reason.
-Faith is thus understood as a kind of knowledge attended by a certainty that excludes doubt.
+Faith is thus understood as a kind of basic knowledge attended by a certainty that excludes doubt.
 But faith will not be exclusively cognitive, if, as in Calvin’s definition, faith-knowledge is not only ‘revealed to our minds’ but also ‘sealed upon our hearts’.
-For, on this model faith will also have an affective component that includes a welcoming of the knowledge received.
+For, on this model, faith will also have an affective/evaluative component that includes a welcoming of the knowledge received.

-Volitional aspects of faith on the‘special knowledge’ model
+Practical aspects of faith on this model

 Reflective faith and the question of entitlement